fhir-schema/fhir-schema-codegen/README.md

 ## Supported Generators

-The fhir-schema codegen supports multiple language generators, each providing type-safe FHIR resource handling.
+The library supports multiple language generators, each providing type-safe FHIR resource handling.
 Below are the currently supported generators with examples and implementation details:

 ### TypeScript Generator